-A successful event marketing campaign can drive brand awareness, expand your customer base and increase sales.
-85% of business leaders say that events are essential to achieving business success.
-So as a B2B event marketer, if you want to take your brand to the next level, event marketing should be on your radar.
+A successful event marketing campaign can drive brand awareness, expand your customer base, and increase sales.
+85% of business leaders say that events are essential to success.
+So, as a B2B event marketer, event marketing should be on your radar if you want to take your brand to the next level.
 To help you get started, we’ve pulled together seven best event marketing examples that can inspire you to plan your B2B event.

 What Is Event Marketing & Why Is It Important?

 Event marketing allows brands to form direct connections with existing clients, prospects, and target audiences face-to-face through events and experiences.
-It can be used by both B2C and B2B brands in different ways.
+Both B2C and B2B brands can use it in different ways.
 Depending on your target audience and business goals, various event marketing plans might work better for your brand than others.
-Here are a few effective examples of event marketing strategies to take cues from for planning your B2B event!
+Here are a few practical examples of event marketing strategies to take cues from when planning your B2B event!

 7 Effective Event Marketing Examples to Help You Get Started

-Events are of different types and, needless to say, they each require a unique event marketing strategy.
-To know about event marketing strategies, read our blog, 6 Best Event Marketing Strategies That Guarantee Success.
-Event marketers are always looking for ideas to make their events appear extraordinary, the way they did in pre-pandemic times.
-But to market an event, the event marketers must have a marketing funnel in place to help give the attendees an experience they’re looking forward to.
+Events are of different types; needless to say, they each require a unique event marketing strategy.
+To learn about event marketing strategies, read our blog, A Comprehensive Guide of Event Marketing Strategies That Guarantee Success.
+Event marketers are always looking for ideas to make their events appear extraordinary, as they did in pre-pandemic times.
+However, to market an event, the event marketers must have a marketing funnel to help give the attendees an experience they’re looking forward to.

-If you’re an event marketer and are scavenging for ideas to make your B2B event a hit, then let’s have a look at a few successful event marketing campaigns executed by some of the world’s top brands.
+If you’re an event marketer scavenging for ideas to make your B2B event a hit, let’s look at a few successful event marketing campaigns executed by some of the world’s top brands.

 The cosmetics brand Benefit is well-known for using in-person brand activation events to connect consumers with the brand through hands-on experiences with new products.
 When the Covid-19 pandemic made in-person events impossible, Benefit pivoted to experiential marketing campaigns in virtual events/online events like its Lash Factory product launch, where the brand utilized Instagram filters, online games, and virtual try-on using augmented reality (AR) to give customers a unique, interactive virtual experience.

-The event drove awareness of the new product and created an impact on customers — even during a global pandemic.
-This is a perfect example of experiential event marketing to drive brand awareness and enhance the attendee experience, which even B2B marketers can incorporate into their events.
+The event drove awareness of the new product and impacted customers—even during a global pandemic.
+This is a perfect example of experiential event marketing, which can be incorporated into events by even B2B marketers to drive brand awareness and enhance the attendee experience.

-Key takeaways: Experiential event marketing campaigns — whether in-person or virtual— can drive customer engagement and sales in the B2B space by engaging with customers and prospects directly.
+Key takeaways: Experiential event marketing campaigns — in-person or virtual— can drive customer engagement and sales in the B2B space by directly engaging with customers and prospects.
 When your target audience can see or experience the product, it builds brand affinity and can help convert browsing to sales.
-That’s why experiential campaigns are an effective event marketing idea, which can also go a long way in building positive brand perceptions!
+That’s why experiential campaigns are a compelling event marketing idea, which can also go a long way in building positive brand perceptions!

 Pic Courtesy: Cvent Connect

-Cvent Connect is a great example of an Edutech event that focuses on networking, learning, and promoting educational experiences that are designed to help one activate their brand, no matter what the size.
-Using learning events to bring delegates together, Cvent is an annual event industry conference in Las Vegas that offers marketing, technology, and hospitality professionals over 100 sessions of hands-on learning, technology insights, and networking opportunities.
+Cvent Connect is an excellent example of an Edutech event focusing on networking, learning, and promoting educational experiences designed to help one activate one’s brand, regardless of size.
+Using learning events to unite delegates, Cvent is an annual event industry conference in Las Vegas that offers marketing, technology, and hospitality professionals over 100 sessions of hands-on learning, technology insights, and networking opportunities.
 Events like Cvent Connect are great for facilitating learning and making valuable new connections.

-To get a glimpse of some real attendee experiences visits the review page of the event on Eventible here.
+To glimpse real attendees’ experiences, visit the event’s review page on Eventible here.

-Key takeaway for B2B marketers: For B2B brands, looking to become industry thought leaders, creating learning events that center around a specific topic can be just the right strategy.
-Offering value-added learning events gives attendees a concrete service — namely, knowledge — which is useful and creates a positive view of your brand.
+The critical takeaway for B2B marketers: For B2B brands looking to become industry thought leaders, creating learning events that center around a specific topic can be just the right strategy.
+Offering value-added learning events gives attendees a concrete service — practical knowledge—that creates a positive view of your brand.

 A picture of a conference from Oracle Cloud World 2022

-Oracle CloudWorld is an example of a user conference; that is an event gathering of industry influencers, titans, and thought leaders — all of whom come together around one specific industry theme or topic for various in-person activities, including breakout groups and talks from special guest lecturers.
+Oracle CloudWorld is an example of a user conference, an event gathering of industry influencers, titans, and thought leaders — all come together around one specific industry theme or topic for various in-person activities, including breakout groups and talks from special guest lecturers.

 Key takeaways for B2B Marketers: Bringing users together creates meaningful connections and critical mass around a particular topic.
 User conferences build authority within vertical sectors and are a catalyst for bringing the best minds together under one brand.
 Companies can position their brand as an industry authority by leveraging the power of user conferences.

 Some events are purely networking events, which exist to bring people together without other types of content.
-At networking events, you won’t find breakout groups or learning sessions, but instead, a space that brings relevant professionals together to get to know one another, discuss, share ideas and collaborate in business.
+You won’t find breakout groups or learning sessions at networking events, but instead, a space that brings relevant professionals together to get to know one another, discuss, share ideas, and collaborate in business.

-A great example of such an event is the Lean Startup Networking Events, which takes place in various locations around the world.
-The organization is dedicated to facilitating valuable connections among relevant businesspeople and has built a brand for itself through its recurring events over the years.
+A great example of such an event is the Lean Startup Networking Events, which takes place in various locations worldwide.
+The organization facilitates valuable connections among relevant businesspeople and has built a brand through recurring events.

 Key takeaway for B2B marketers: Networking events help brands position themselves as connectors.
 Organizing networking events demonstrates expertise in a specific area of business and the company’s ability to connect the right people in the business world.
-In-person networking events are a great way for B2B companies to get people together in a meaningful way.
-With 80% of professionals saying that networking is crucial to their career success, hosting networking events can be beneficial to your brand, raising its perception as a business connector.
+In-person networking events are a great way for B2B companies to get people together meaningfully.
+With 80% of professionals saying networking is crucial to their career success, hosting networking events can benefit your brand, raising its perception as a business connector.

-Events can be used not just to market to end users and consumers, but also to recruit potential talent.
+Events can be used to market to end users and consumers and recruit potential talent.
 Spotify’s Diversify event was one such example.
-The leading music streaming service invited students of diverse backgrounds to gather and write code, design, as well as make connections during a weekend event in Stockholm.
+The leading music streaming service invited students of diverse backgrounds to gather and write code, design, and make connections during a weekend event in Stockholm.
 These students or potential job candidates were also given a platform to ask relevant questions related to the industry.
-Meanwhile, businesses too got the chance to scout for potential candidates to join their teams.
+Meanwhile, businesses also scouted potential candidates to join their teams.

-The event successfully welcomed people from different backgrounds (including women, who are underrepresented in the tech industry) to Spotify to showcase their talents in different areas.
-The result of Diversify was that it cemented Spotify as an inclusive workplace focused on diversity.
+The event successfully welcomed people from different backgrounds (including women, underrepresented in the tech industry) to Spotify to showcase their talents in other areas.
+Diversify cemented Spotify as an inclusive workplace focused on diversity.

 Key takeaways for B2B event marketers: One might consider hosting an HR-related event designed to attract top talent.
 Using events like these can also be a great way to draw qualified candidates to your business while promoting the message that your company is inclusive and committed to diversity.

-Key takeaways: For businesses aiming to launch new products while building industry leadership, a product-based conference that brings the best minds in business together to collaborate can be just the event to increase brand value and domain expertise.
-Such events also host conferences that offer a guest speaker panel packed with impactful, informative speakers.
-Such conferences take, a great deal of time, effort, and investment to organize but they pay dividends.
+Key takeaways: For businesses aiming to launch new products while building industry leadership, a product-based conference that brings the best minds to collaborate can be just the event to increase brand value and domain expertise.
+Such events also host conferences with a guest speaker panel packed with impactful, informative speakers.
+Such conferences take much time, effort, and investment to organize, but they pay dividends.

-Known for its creative ideas, Google always comes up with some of the most innovative events.
-One such event was Google’s CES Trade Show (2018 edition) which had the brand set up a huge booth with a few interesting imaginative features.
+Known for its creative ideas, Google always creates some of the most innovative events.
+One such event was Google’s CES Trade Show (2018 edition), in which the brand set up a huge booth with a few interesting and imaginative features.
 People reportedly loved it for its jokes and exciting gifts.
-While not every company may be financially equipped to install such expensive machines at trade shows, they should still attempt at going big with their ideas as per their budget.
+While not every company may be financially equipped to install such expensive machines at trade shows, they should still attempt to go big with their ideas as per their budget.

 Trade show booths are a great way to garner attention and keep attendees interested.
-For instance: companies can install enormous TV screens, giant pictures, photo booths, or merchandise as per their respective theme.
-Sometimes event attendees are obligated to spend a certain amount of money at these trade show events, so this way even organizers can bear the expense of setting up such booths.
-Trade shows are a great way to showcase what’s trending in one’s industry and can turn out to be both fun and beneficial for attendees if done properly.
+For instance, companies can install enormous TV screens, giant pictures, photo booths, or merchandise per their respective theme.
+Sometimes, event attendees are obligated to spend a certain amount of money at these trade show events, so this way, even organizers can bear the expense of setting up such booths.
+Trade shows are a great way to showcase what’s trending in one’s industry and can be fun and beneficial for attendees if done correctly.
 Creative and successful trade show ideas help companies attract more foot traffic, grow brand awareness, and raise event ROI.

 Other Types of Event Marketing

 As mentioned, there are many event marketing ideas one can choose from.
-From the examples above, you must have realized the different types of event marketing strategies.
+You must have realized the different event marketing strategies from the examples above.
 However, there are other types of event marketing ideas as well, which are as follows.

 Typically, pop-up shops are the domain of consumer-facing brands, like the Kylie Cosmetics pop-up in Los Angeles.
 However, B2B brands also stand to benefit from pop-ups in relevant contexts.
 For example, a branded pop-up coffee stand at a top tech conference can be a huge marketing opportunity for a smaller tech brand looking to scale.